Tuesday August 20, 2019

 Sanders championed legalization in his run in 2016, continuing a long history of advocating for the plant and civil rights reform.
 This includes introducing the first legalization measure in 2015.
 Sanders latest effort to promote his cannabis policy consists of the possibility of legalizing through executive order if he becomes President.
 However, such a move may lead to legal issues of its own.

 Warren, along with Colorado Sen. Cory Gardner, introduced the Strengthening the Tenth Amendment Through Entrusting States (STATES) Act.
 The STATES Act aims to protect states and their marijuana markets from federal interference while amending the Controlled Substances Act.
 The bill would also address banking concerns long-held by cannabis business owners and banks.
 Every other candidate sits somewhere on the spectrum between the progressives, Booker and Biden.
-Several smaller names in the race like Representatives Tulsi Gabbard, Tim Ryan and Eric Swalwell have all signed on or cosponsored bills aimed at reforming the country's cannabis policy.
+Several smaller names in the race like Representatives Tulsi Gabbard, Tim Ryan and Eric Swalwell have all signed on or showed support for bills aimed at reforming the country's cannabis policy.

 Meanwhile, Beto O'Rourke, a once surging campaign that has lagged in recent months, could fall back on what is considered a strong cannabis policy since his city council days.
-Along the way, he has cosponsored several cannabis reform measures.
+Along the way, he has supported several cannabis reform measures.
 Another candidate who once surged in the polls is Sen. Kamala Harris.
 Despite past rhetoric saying otherwise, Harris has done a stronger about-face than Biden.
 Harris now seems to be in support of legalization as well.
 She is currently polling around fourth in most reliable polls.

 While Harris, O’Rourke and Booker all sit in the middle of the polls, some candidates further down the list are also using cannabis to boost their platform.
 Entrepreneur Andrew Yang is one of them.
 The long-shot candidate is gaining modest support after the last debates, mostly discussing automation.
 Concerning cannabis, Yang has said he doesn’t support heavy use.
 However, he calls its criminalization “stupid and racist.”
 Between his cannabis policy, outsider status and willingness to discuss progressive measures to automation, Yang could garner more attention as the race loses some names.